Search for a rare disease

 The exact prevalence remains unknown.

-Most commonly, the age of onset is in adolescence, although earlier presentations in infancy or childhood have been reported.
+The age of onset is typically in adolescence, although earlier (neonatal to childhood) and later presentations have been reported.
 Muscle weakness of variable severity is the major clinical manifestation.
 Distal muscle involvement, particularly in the lower limb, may precede more proximal weakness; the latter finding corresponds to a sequential pattern of involvement on muscle magnetic resonance imaging (MRI) with early involvement of the ankle plantarflexors, namely the medial gastrocnemius, followed by signal changes in the posterior and, eventually, anterior compartment of the thighs.
 Marked ocular involvement including ptosis and ophthalmoparesis are common, whilst contractures other than those affecting the Achilles tendon and/or long finger flexors are rare.
 Cardiorespiratory function has been reported as normal in most cases.
 Patients with early onset may improve in terms of muscle strength but may develop restrictive respiratory impairment over time.
 Neuropathic signs (absence of tendon reflexes on neurological examination and fibrillations or reduction of the compound muscle action potential on electrophysiological examination) may be present.

-The main differential diagnoses include other congenital myopathies with predominant distal involvement, myotonic dystrophy and, if facial involvement is prominent, fascio-scapulo-humeral dystrophy (FSH) (see these terms).
+The main differential diagnoses include other congenital myopathies with predominant distal involvement, myotonic dystrophy and, if facial involvement is prominent, fascio-scapulo-humeral dystrophy.

 Management and treatment

 There is no curative treatment currently available.
 Management is supportive and based on a multidisciplinary approach.

 The disease has usually a slowly progressive course with potential loss of independent ambulation after the sixth decade.

 - English (2008)